-Ref Page No. Policy/ Site / Para/Fig Main Modification MM134 232 Policy HE3 Additional text included in second and third paragraph.
-In determining applications within Conservation Areas and within their setting particular regard will be given to the following: 1) The scale and nature of the development in terms of appropriateness to the character of the particular conservation area; 2) The design, height, orientation, massing, means of enclosure, materials, finishes and decoration to ensure development is sympathetic to and/or complementary to the character and appearance of the conservation area; 3) The retention of original features of special architectural interest such as walls, gateway entrances and architectural details; 4) Retention of existing trees, hedgerows and landscape features and appropriate landscaping improvements incorporated into design proposals; 5) The protection of important views and vistas and settings within and into / out of the conservation area; 6) Car parking, where required, should be located, designed and landscaped in such a way as to minimise impact on the character and appearance of the heritage asset, and 7) Guidance provided in relevant Conservation Area appraisals, management plans, visual assessments, design statements and supplementary planning documents.
-Proposals for demolition within Conservation Areas will be carefully assessed, the Borough Council will only permit the demolition of buildings and other features and structures in a Conservation Area if it can be demonstrated that: 1) The removal would help to conserve and/or enhance the character, appearance and significance of the Conservation Area, and 2) Its structural condition is such that it is beyond reasonable economic repair, or 3) The removal is necessary to deliver a public benefit which substantially outweighs the impact on the significance of the heritage asset.
-MM135 238 Policy HE7 In exceptional circumstances where a heritage asset is at risk and requires significant repairs to maintain or enhance its heritage value and the cost for repair and/or investigation is undeliverable by any other means, the redevelopment of the wider site may be considered.
-However this will only be an option when the proposed development does not create substantial harm or total loss of significance of a heritage asset.
-In the case of less than significant harm to the heritage asset it must be demonstrated that any loss and/or harm is necessary and outweighed by the need to achieve substantial public benefit.
-Where is it evidenced that risk has come about as the result of deliberate neglect or damage, enablement development will not be supported.
-MM136 239 Para 16.1 In line with the Government's emerging Natural Capital agenda, the Borough Council recognises the important role that Hartlepool's natural
+Exam Mod Ref Page No. Policy/Site/ Para/Fig Text with Proposed Modification Reason for change Change in Document particular regard will be given to the following: 1) The scale and nature of the development in terms of appropriateness to the character of the particular conservation area; 2) The design, height, orientation, massing, means of enclosure, materials, finishes and decoration to ensure development is sympathetic to and/or complementary to the character and appearance of the conservation area; 3) The retention of original features of special architectural interest such as walls, gateway entrances and architectural details; 4) Retention of existing trees, hedgerows and landscape features and appropriate landscaping improvements incorporated into design proposals; 5) The protection of important views and vistas and settings within and into / out of the conservation area; 6) Car parking, where required, should be located, designed and landscaped in such a way as to minimise impact on the character and appearance of the heritage asset, and 7) Guidance provided in relevant Conservation Area appraisals, management plans, visual assessments, design statements and supplementary planning documents.
+Proposals for demolition within Conservation Areas will be carefully assessed, the Borough Council will only permit the demolition of buildings and other features and structures in a Conservation Area if it can be demonstrated that: 1) The removal would help to conserve and/or enhance the character, appearance and significance of the Conservation Area, and 2) Its structural condition is such that it is beyond reasonable economic repair, or 3) The removal is necessary to deliver a public benefit which substantially Addition of wording to ensure clarity on how the three points in the list apply.
+MM/CHP16/01 218 Para 16.1 outweighs the impact on the significance of the heritage asset.
+In line with the Government's emerging Natural Capital agenda, the Borough Council recognises the important role that Hartlepool's natural environment plays in enhancing people's quality of life and improving quality of place.
+The benefits of a high quality natural environment run as a cross-cutting theme through many of the policies and proposals of the Local Plan.
+A high quality environment can: To strengthen the preamble to the chapter to include reference to Natural Capital in view of CPRE comments.
+Yes